 Primary Program

-Montessori Primary Curriculum (3 to 6 years of age)
+Montessori Primary Curriculum (ages 3 - 6 years of age)

 The Montessori approach allows children to learn through understanding, rather than through being told.
 From this understanding the child is able to develop confidence and a joy in learning.